eva-engine/eva.js/README.md

 ## Introduction

-Eva.js is a front-end game engine for create project of gamification.
+Eva.js is a front-end game engine specifically for creating interactive game projects.

-**Efficient**: Eva.js provides common and basic game component in the development of gamification projects, Eva makes it easy to develop project of gamification.
+**Easy to Use**: Eva.js provides out-of-box game components for developers to use right away.
+Yes, it's simple and elegant!

-**High-performace**: Eva.js provides efficient runtime and rendering capabilities, you can create complex game scenes.
+**High-performance**: Eva.js is powered by efficient runtime and rendering pipeline which makes it possible to unleash the full potential of your device.

-**Scalable**: Based on the ECS(Entity-Component-System) design pattern, you can freely expand functions of engine and build a more prosperous ecosystem.
+**Scalability**: Thanks to the ECS(Entity-Component-System) structure, you can expand your needs by highly customizable APIs.
+The only limitation is your imagination!

 ## Documentation

-Finding the Eva.js Documentation on [eva.js.org](https://eva.js.org), you can improve it by sending pull requests to [this repository](https://github.com/eva-engine/eva-engine.github.io).
+You can find the Eva.js Documentation on [eva.js.org](https://eva.js.org), we appreciate your devotion by sending pull requests to [this repository](https://github.com/eva-engine/eva-engine.github.io).

 Checking out the [Live example](https://eva.js.org/playground).